 Everything is totally up to you!
 I keep my keys and signifiers simple because it works for me!
 Here is my bullet journal key page:

-But you can do the way you want.
-I suggest starting with the original keys and adapt to your own needs, eventually you will know which key and signifiers you need.
+But you can do it the way you want.
+I suggest starting with the original keys and adapting to your own needs, eventually you will know which key and signifiers you need.